 In Early Years Communication and Language Development is a Prime Area of Learning.
 Through this area of learning children develop their confidence and skills in expressing themselves; and to speak and listen in a range of situations.
 Literacy is a Specific Area of Learning including Reading and Writing.
 Through this area of learning children are taught to link sounds and letters and to begin to read and write.

-The ‘Letters and Sounds’ programme is used throughout Key Stage 1 and Year 3 and, where appropriate, as an intervention strategy for older pupils to develop reading and, to some extent, spelling skills through learning how to segment and blend phonemes.
+We have introduced 'Little Wandle' Letters and Sounds Revised in Reception and Year 1 classes as our systematic synthetic phonics programme.
+We are currently continuing with 'Letters and Sounds' programme in Year 2 and 3 and, where appropriate, as an intervention strategy for older pupils to develop reading and, to some extent, spelling skills through learning how to segment and blend phonemes.

 During our reading lessons in English, we concentrate on developing comprehension skills and this has greater emphasis in Key Stage 2.
 We teach reading strategies with a focus on using prior knowledge to broaden and develop pupils’ use of vocabulary across a range of subjects.
 Pupils learn how to:

 Teachers model and teach specific reading skills across the curriculum.
 Across the school, each classroom displays our reading skills poster and pupils have access to reading skill cards.
 These are referred to whenever an opportunity to apply them arises.

 As a school we focus on developing fluency but also a love of reading.
 In our Reception classes adults read to the children throughout the day to develop a love of books.
 We have collated 100 books appropriate to different age groups.
 These books have been specially selected because they expose pupils to a variety of genres, authors and writing styles at an age appropriate level and hook them into reading.
 Key Stage 2 pupils are encouraged to use a reading journal as a way to respond to text they are reading in their own creative way.